Developmental phase of laminitis

 What happens before pain is observed?

-The developmental or prodromal phase of laminitis can only be truly observed when an event which is known to initiate laminitis occurs.
-The date and time of the onset of this condition until the date and time of the first symptoms of pain or laminitis, defines the duration of this phase.
+The commencement and duration of the developmental or prodromal phase of laminitis can only be truly made when an event which is known to cause laminitis occurs, for example post-partum metritis after foaling, then the date and time of the onset and when the first symptoms of pain of laminitis become evident, will allow the definition for the duration of the development phase.
+Other conditions which have a more gradual onset will be very difficult to establish when precisely the development phase commenced.

 Laminitis is often a sequel to a disease or condition which in some cases triggers laminitis.